 This is a FREE event for members of Undercliffe Cemetery Charity.
 Please only book a ticket if you are a member.
 One ticket per member.

-Leeds and Bradford had many Victorian photographic studios and the history of some of them will be included along with their connections to Undercliffe Cemetery.
+Leeds and Bradford had many Victorian photographic studios and the history of some of them will be included.
+There are some fascinating tales about these studios.